 There is no wraparound goalie bug in NHL'94.
 If you mean the cross-crease move, it is easily saved by using manual goalie.

 Do you guys make any money off of this?

 Never have and never will.
 We do this because it's fun for us and we want it to be fun for those that play in it as well.
-We give back as much of the registration fees in cash prize as possible, minus some expenses (trophies, advertising etc.)
+We give back as much of the registration fees in cash prizes/other prizes as possible, minus some expenses (trophies, advertising etc.).

 What is the refund policy?

 There is no refund unless the tournament is cancelled.
 Registrations are transferable, however.

 Yes, you can transfer your registration spot to another person if you are unable to attend.
 Both parties must notify us if such an arrangement has taken place.